 These are some of the frequent questions about the DFS industry.

-How much money is invested in daily fantasy sports sites?
+How much money is invested in daily fantasy sports operators?

 According to estimates, the DFS industry made more than $3 billion in 2015 through entry fees.
 Those fees generated about $250 million in revenue, most of it made by the top 2 companies, DraftKings and FanDuel.